 Storage and Reheating Tips

 Store leftovers in the fridge for up to three days.
-Reheat gently on the stove or in the microwave.
+Reheat over low heat on the stove or in the microwave.

 Make Ahead: Bolognese sauce is a wonderful make-ahead idea.
 It can be stored, without pasta, in the fridge for up to 4 days, or in the freezer for three months.
 Thaw overnight in the fridge for best results.